kw3ller/SymbolicTracerUnrealEngine/README.md

 The module requires Python version 3.1 or newer to be installed

 ### Unreal Engine visualization
-To simply use the tool, the prebuild binaries can be found in the <strong>build</strong> folder for Linux and Windows:
+To simply use the tool, the prebuild binaries can be found in the <strong>build</strong> folder for Linux and Windows.
+After extraction:

 - Linux: execute /build/Linux/SymbolicTracer/Binaries/Linux/SymbolicTracer-Linux-Shipping
-- Windows:
+- Windows: execute /build/Windows/SymbolicTracer/Binaries/Win64/SymbolicTracer-Win64-Shipping

 To change and further develop the application the Unreal Engine has to be installed.
 Then the project can be used, like any other Unreal Engine C++ project.